gallaglo/whereami/README.md

 # whereami

-A containerized application that displays environmental details about its cloud runtime environment.
+A containerized application that displays environmental details about its cloud runtime environment and provides an intelligent chat interface powered by Gemini AI.
 The app can be deployed on Google Cloud Platform services like Cloud Run or Google Kubernetes Engine (GKE).

 Key features:
+- **Interactive Chat Interface** - Chat with an AI assistant specialized in GCP and cloud infrastructure
+- **Agentic Tool Integration** - Real-time access to GCP region data, weather information, and web search
-- Displays region, zone and cluster information
+- **Environment Detection** - Displays region, zone and cluster information of the runtime environment
-- Integrates with Gemini API to provide interesting facts about the cloud region's location
+- **Streaming Responses** - Real-time chat responses using server-sent events
+- **LangChain Integration** - Powered by Gemini 2.5 Flash with structured output and tool calling
 - Production-ready container image used in other projects like [Multi-region Cloud Run Deployment](https://github.com/gallaglo/gcp-demos-notes-and-tricks/tree/main/run/multi-region)

+## Chat Features

+The application includes an intelligent chat interface that can:
+- Answer questions about GCP regions, zones, and cloud services
+- Provide real-time weather information for any location
+- Search the web for current information about cloud infrastructure
+- Give recommendations for cloud deployment strategies
+- Explain GCP services and their availability across regions

 > This repo is a fork of the GCP [whereami](https://github.com/GoogleCloudPlatform/kubernetes-engine-samples/tree/main/quickstarts/whereami) project.
 I have extended application functionality to serve a webpage with information about the runtime environment.